-From coast to coast, Italy is a scenic haven for those looking to get inspired by magnificent art, architectural wonders and spectacular sites all throughout the country.
+From coast to coast, tourist attractions in Italy are plentiful or those looking to get inspired by magnificent art, architectural wonders and spectacular sites all throughout the country.
 Embrace the beauty of massive cathedrals, drop a coin into the extravagant Trevi Fountain or plunge into history at the ancient ruins of Pompeii - there are plenty of tourist attractions in Italy to keep you both fascinated and inspired.

 If you prefer to get off the beaten track and discover the hidden places, you are bound to stumble upon some unforgettable finds along the way.
 One of such hidden treasures worth mentioning is Lake Iseo, which happens to be quite popular among hikers and is home to the largest lake island in Europe - Monte Isola.